James Lual Atak

 James Lual Atak is from the village of Nyamlel in Bahr Al Gazhel, South Sudan.
-He is the founder and director of New Life Ministry.
-He is married to Angelina and has two sons, Trystan Lual and Aaron.
+He is the founder and director of New Life Ministry, along the border of Darfur.

 When James was a child, the most memorable day of his life is the fifth day of being alone during the Janjaweed attack on his village.
 That was the day that a family came walking by the tree he was crying under and they took pity on him, including him into their clan as they fled for safety.
 He hid himself under a bush crying as he heard people say they had seen a big fire coming from his homestead.

 This family filled him with hope that even though they thought his whole family was dead, someone might take care of him; he was about nine years old.
 The attack lasted for many days.
 In the chaos of thousands of people running with no food or supplies, however, James got separated from the kind family.

 For the next 15 years, James lived ‘on the run’ in some form or fashion.
 To sit around a circle and chat with James about his childhood is to hear about a little boy watching his friends, that he made along the desert roads of Sudan, getting eaten alive by wild animals or scrounging for food by eating flesh off the bones of carcasses that other animals had killed.